The cloud has changed everything. But does it promise new dangers or clearer skies for your bottom line and your Software Asset Management program?

-Whether you’ve already migrated or you’re thinking about it, your existing terms and conditions with a vendor might give you pricing advantages.
+Whether you’ve already migrated into the cloud or you’re thinking about it, your existing terms and conditions with a vendor might give you pricing advantages.
 Make sure you know exactly how to use your existing contracts to your advantage.

 For example, Microsoft customers who have purchased three years of Software Assurance can move to the cloud at a lower price.

 When employees leave the company, or if they no longer need regular access to a cloud program, their existing licenses should be deactivated.
-This is license reharvesting.
-It prevents people from gaining access, returns usable licenses to the library, and makes them available for allocation to other employees.
+This is software license re-harvesting.
+It prevents people from gaining access, return useable licenses, and makes them available to other employees.
 Instead of buying new licenses, you can better manage the ones you already have.

-Many organizations encounter this licensing problem with Salesforce.
-Employees change roles or jobs but they continue to have an assigned Salesforce license.
+Many organizations encounter this licensing challenge with Salesforce license management.
+Employees change roles or jobs, but they continue to have an assigned Salesforce license.
 If someone else needs a license and there are none available, then new licenses need to be purchased.
-By reharvesting licenses, you will save money by eliminating unnecessary license spend.
+By using cloud cost optimization processes like re-harvesting licenses, you save money by eliminating unnecessary license spend.

 Maintain flexibility without losing financial oversight.
 A key factor in successful cloud cost management is having a central license overview to help track which business unit is using and purchasing licenses.
 Use that information to decide how to better budget for license purchasing, and to make sure licenses aren’t being wasted.